bailliecharles/mitoplot/README.md

 length - probably (definitely!) me not seeing it!
 I bet the bioconductor folks have something awesome.

 Anyway, here's my hack using the {circlize} package.
 Its pretty neat and easy to learn with the brill documentation - took me an evening to put this together.
-You might not want/ be able to include everything I did, but if you're interested I got coverage stats for each site using BBMap.
-I also didn't use criclize to annotate anything (did mine in Inkscape) but you could easily add a legend, names, an arrow for translation direction etc. just see the documentation.
-The philosophy here is to have something clear and easy to understand, not something with loads of detail because I find it just becomes cluttered and confusing.
+You might not want/ be able to include everything I did but if you're interested, I got coverage stats for each site using BBMap (its super fast).
+I also didn't use circlize to annotate anything (did mine in Inkscape) but you could easily add a legend, names, an arrow for translation direction etc. just see the documentation.
+My philosophy was to make something clear and easy to understand, not something with loads of detail because I find it just becomes cluttered and confusing.
 You will need/should, therefore, tweak the heights of the lines, the window and offsets etc. to suit the visualisation of your data.